Maii2025/media-tracker-android/reflections/week-02-reflection.md

 ---

+The import part, some coding require and suggest to add a import on top of the code.

 ## One Thing I'm Still Confused About

 <!-- Be honest.
 This is the most useful part of the reflection for me — it tells me where to
      spend more time in class.
 You will not lose points for being confused. -->

 ---
+The reflection part that I need to spend more time is finish commint my coding on time so my pod mates can checkout my coding and get me review.

 ## Anything Else *(optional)*